-The responsible Permittees identified in Appendix 1 must demonstrate compliance with the applicable WQBELs in Appendices 2 to 13 through any one of the means identified in this section VII.B or in the applicable Appendix.
+The responsible Permittees identified in Appendix 1 must demonstrate compliance with the applicable WQBELs in Appendices 2 to 14 through any one of the means identified in this section VII.B or in the applicable Appendix.

-Methods for demonstrating compliance with WQBELs must be approved by the Executive Officer as part of a Program Monitoring and Reporting Plan (PMRP) described in Monitoring and Reporting Program R8-2024-0001.
-A Permittee shall demonstrate compliance at the compliance monitoring locations identified in the PMRP unless a Permittee is implementing a Watershed Management Plan pursuant to section XII of this Order.
+Methods for demonstrating compliance with WQBELs must be approved by the Executive Officer as part of a Program Monitoring and Reporting Plan (PMRP) described in Monitoring and Reporting Program R8-2026-0034.
+A Permittee shall demonstrate compliance at the compliance monitoring locations identified in the PMRP unless alternative locations are selected as part of an approved Watershed Management Plan pursuant to section XII of this Order.

 Permittees that have commingled MS4 discharges are jointly responsible for meeting the requirements of this Order.
 However, Permittees are only responsible for discharges from the MS4 for which they are owners and/or operators.

-Where Permittees have commingled MS4 discharges to the receiving water(s), compliance at the outfall discharging to the receiving water(s) or compliance in the receiving water(s) shall be determined for the group of Permittees as a whole, unless an individual Permittee demonstrates that its discharge did not cause or contribute to the exceedance.
+Where Permittees have commingled MS4 discharges to the receiving water(s), compliance at the outfall discharging to the receiving water(s) or compliance in the receiving water(s) shall be determined for all Permittees contributing to the discharge, unless an individual Permittee demonstrates that its discharge did not cause or contribute to the exceedance through one of the methods described in the applicable TMDL Appendix or in section VI.E. of this Order.

-Where the final compliance deadline for achievement of a WQBEL has not passed, Permittees may demonstrate compliance through implementing an approved Watershed Management Plan, consistent with the actions and schedules therein, to address the applicable waterbody-pollutant combination pursuant to section XII of this Order.
+Where the final compliance deadline for achievement of a WQBEL has not passed, Permittees may demonstrate compliance by developing and implementing an approved Watershed Management Plan, consistent with the actions and schedules therein, to address the applicable waterbody-pollutant combination pursuant to section XII of this Order.
+A Permittee that is developing a Watershed Management Plan may demonstrate compliance with Receiving Water Limitations only as stated in section XII.A.

 Where a Permittee needs additional time to comply with a WQBEL, the Permittee may request a Time Schedule Order (TSO) pursuant to Water Code sections 13300 and/or 13385(j)(3) for the Santa Ana Water Board’s consideration.
 A Permittee seeking an extension of a compliance deadline, other than a final TMDL deadline, in an approved Watershed Management Plan does not need a TSO and may request the extension in accordance with the modification provisions in section XII of this Order.
 If a TSO is issued and the Permittee is in compliance with that TSO, the Santa Ana Water Board will not pursue further enforcement of violations involving the specific waterbody-pollutant combination(s) addressed in the TSO while the TSO is in effect.